 During the Digging Vada Summer School, students will be engaging in numerous activities, closely followed by our staff members.
-From field surveying to excavation and GPR/GIS labs, here’s all the info you’ll need.
+From the excavation and the pottery lab to the anthropology lab, here’s all the info you’ll need.
 Click on the sections below to learn more about each different activity.

 Ground-Penetrating Radar (GPR) is a fast and cost-effective electromagnetic (EM) method which, in favourable condition, i.e. mainly resistive non-magnetic environments, can provide valuable information on the shallow subsurface.
 Since it is based on the propagation and reflection of EM waves, it is sensitive to variations of EM parameters in the subsoil, especially the dielectric constant and the electric conductivity.